jubertroldan/GNAFtoPostgresql/Readme.md

 #### author: Jubert Roldan

-note: once the full folder has been downloaded, user must modify the file locations. preferred to create a main folder with 3 folders containg the following:
+note: once the full folder has been downloaded, user must modify the file locations. preferred to create a main folder with 3 folders containing the following:

 1. data
 2. output